tradytics/eiten/README.md

 ```

 ### Build your portfolios
 Let us see how we can use all the strategies given in the toolkit to build our portfolios.
 The first thing you need to do is modify the **stocks.txt** file in the **stocks** folder and add the stocks of your choice.
-It is recommended to keep the list small i.e anywhere between 5 to 50 stocks should be fine.
+It is recommended to keep the list small i.e anywhere between **5 to 50** stocks should be fine.
 We have already put a small stocks list containing a bunch of tech stocks like AAPL, MSFT, TSLA etc. Let us build our portfolios now.
 This is the main command that you need to run.

 ```
 python portfolio_manager.py --is_test 1 --future_bars 90 --data_granularity_minutes 3600 --history_to_use all --apply_noise_filtering 1 --market_index QQQ --only_long 1 --eigen_portfolio_number 2 --stocks_file_path stocks/stocks.txt
 ```

+This command will use last 5 years of daily data excluding the last 90 days and build several portfolios for you.
+Based on those portfolios, it will then test them on the out of sample data of 90 days and show you the performance of each portfolio.
+Finally, it will also compare the performance with your choice of market index which is **QQQ** here.